phbragam/postman-API-calculator/README.md

 ## Making Requests in Postman

-Follow these steps to make requests using Postman:
+Follow these steps to make requests using Postman after having the server running locally:

 1. **Launch Postman**: If you haven't already, download and install [Postman](https://www.postman.com/) on your computer.